 A scene crowned in a painter’s blue sky with fluffy featherbeds of mellow Cumulus clouds towering and skimming over the snowy peaks of the hazy Nephin range.

 Monday, March 11

 Monday morning, the waters of Killala Bay were heaving and pulsating under a big sea swell roused by the oncoming Storm Gareth.

-For the thrill-seeking surfers, it was ecstasy showing off their skills riding 12-foot waves.
+For the thrill-seeking surfers, it was ecstasy to show off their skills riding 12-foot waves.

 It was one of those fairytale surf days in Enniscrone.
-Walls of water regularly breaking into almost perfect surfing waves.
+Walls of water regularly break into almost perfect surfing waves.